-- I. All Senior division photography is color only - II.
-All pictures should be mounted on white poster board 14"x11" or 7"x11" depending on number of pictures in exhibit.
-No frames. - III.
+- I. All pictures should be mounted on white poster board 14"x11" or 7"x11" depending on number of pictures in exhibit.
+No frames. - II.
 All photos are to be snapshots sized no larger than 4"x6".

 Class A -Black and White Photography Class B -Color Photography